coltonTB/personal/content/home.md

 ## About Me

-I'm a software developer at Uber in New York City.
-I'm passionate about bringing inspired designs and products to life through code.
-I also enjoy building developer tools and contributing to the open-source community.
-My current focus is working with frontend and backend javascript technologies.
+I'm a software developer in New York City.
+I'm passionate about bringing inspired designs and products to life, and I also enjoy building developer tools and contributing to the open-source community.

 For freelance work, contact me at EMAIL_ADDRESS_LINK.